Utah Court Records

 What are Utah Criminal Court Records?

 Utah criminal court records refer to official documents and records that contain details of in-court criminal case proceedings from the time of charge to judgment.
-These records provide information and abstracts as regards the criminal case, including motions, briefs, citations, summons, audit reports, exhibits, progress dockets, transcripts, depositions, as well as other data and information written or recorded electronically.
-Under the Utah Court Record Rule (4–202.02), criminal court records not sealed or expunged are public records, and can be viewed, inspected, and copied by citizens pertinent to their rights.
+These records provide information and abstracts regarding the criminal case, including motions, briefs, citations, summons, audit reports, exhibits, progress dockets, transcripts, depositions, and other data and information written or recorded electronically.
+Under the Utah Court Record Rule (4–202.02), criminal court records not sealed or expunged are public records, and may be viewed, inspected, and copied by citizens pertinent to their rights.

 What’s Contained in a Utah Criminal Court Record?